MrZilinXiao/openai-manager/README.md

 Speed up your OpenAI requests by balancing prompts to multiple API keys.
 Quite useful if you are playing with `code-davinci-002` endpoint.

+**If you seldomly trigger rate limit errors, it is unnecessary to use this package.**

 ### Disclaimer

 Before using this tool, you are required to read the EULA and ToS of OpenAI L.P. carefully.
 Actions that violate the OpenAI user agreement may result in the API Key and associated account being suspended.
 The author shall not be held liable for any consequential damages.